CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-08-15-sharing-objects-between-compartments.markdown

 This adds some helper functions for inspecting shared objects.
 For example, we have two pre-shared objects associated with the allocator.
-The hazard-pointer list is accessible only by the allocator (a subset of it for the current thread can be read via a call to the switcher).
+The hazard-pointer list is accessible only by the allocator (a capability to a subset of it for the current thread can be obtained via a call to the switcher).
 The epoch counter can be read by anything but must be written only by the allocator.
 We have added this to the RTOS policy like this: